COVID, duty of care, and the meeting industry

 Q. Dear Adrian,

-I appreciate any answers you might have time have to answer and I thank you.
+I appreciate any answers you might have time to answer and I thank you.

 Kind regards,